Patrick W. Lawler has served as chief executive officer of Youth Villages since the organization’s beginning in 1986.

 Mr. Lawler is chairman of the Diocesan Review Board Catholic Diocese; and a board member of the Bank of Bartlett, the American Re-Education Association and the Society of Entrepreneurs.

 MS, Memphis State University, Counseling, 1981; BA, Memphis State University, Criminal Justice, 1977

-Mr. Lawler enjoys reading, running, biking, swimming and participating in triathlons, annually serving as a volunteer in Honduras, and spending time with his wife, Jan, his daughter, Brooke, his son, Brad, and his grandsons, Cooper and Luke.
+Mr. Lawler enjoys reading, running, biking and swimming, annually serving as a volunteer in Honduras, and spending time with his wife, Jan, his daughter, Brooke, his son, Brad, and his grandsons, Cooper and Luke.